AsheKR/django-query-capture/README.md

 - Use it as a context.

-When used as Context, you can check the query situation in real time.
+When used as Context, you can check the query in real time.

 ```python
 from django_query_capture import query_capture